evan108108/RESTFullYii/readme.markdown

  * The default is 'NULL' or the value of the _GET param 'filter'
  * The format is JSON:
  * '[{"property":"SOME_PROPERTY", "value":"SOME_VALUE"}]'
- * See documentation for additional opptions
+ * See documentation for additional options
  *
  * @return (JSON) the filter to apply
  */